 Rape is a devastating violation of body, mind, and spirit.
-Sexual assault takes your feeling of control and safety away no matter who you are and no matter who the perpetrator is.
+Sexual assault takes your feelings of control and safety away, no matter who you are or who the perpetrator is.
 Every survivor has characteristics or previous experiences that impact the way the assault feels to them.
+Survivors often wonder what they did to cause a sexual assault to happen.
+Sometimes, placing responsibility on yourself feels safer, as if by blaming yourself, you can ensure it will never happen again.
+This does not keep you safer because you did not cause the

 Myth: It could never happen to me.